Benefits of Membership

-- Membership is based on your wages at SFSC.
+Membership is based on your wages at SFSC.
 View the membership application for details on current rates.
-Membership to AFC can be made through cash, check credit card, or payroll deduction. $1.50 of your dues stays in the SFSC Chapter.
+You may pay AFC dues by cash, check, credit card, or payroll deduction. $1.50 of your dues stays in the SFSC Chapter.

-The SFSC Chapter of AFC meets every third Wednesday of the month at 3 p.m., on the Highlands Campus, in Building B, Room 112.
+The SFSC Chapter of AFC meets every month either on the Highlands Campus or virtually on Zoom.
 Contact the following with meeting questions:

 AFC’s Commissions provide an opportunity for college employees with similar job responsibilities to enhance their professional skills and knowledge and to network, share, and recognize exemplary practices with colleagues from around the state.
 Each commission has its own elected Board of Directors and bylaws for organizational purposes, to plan commission activities, and support the overall mission and purposes of AFC.
 The Chair of each commission serves on the Association’s Board of Directors.
 Commissions usually meet at least twice a year to provide programs of interest to commission members and to recognize colleagues and programs of an exemplary nature.